HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/globalcommands.md

 Connect to the server with the password corresponding to the given user.

+- **-o, --otp**

+To enter the One Time Password (OTP) received in the configured Directory Service (i.e. Microsoft Active Directory) email address.
+Refer to the [TFA section](/docs/redfishservices/ilos/supplementdocuments/tfa/) for more detail.

+- **--wait\_for\_otp**

+To prompt and wait for the One Time Password (OTP) received in the configured Directory Service (i.e. Microsoft Active Directory) email address to be entered during implicit login.
+Refer to the [TFA section](/docs/redfishservices/ilos/supplementdocuments/tfa/) for more detail.

 :::info NOTE

 In Linux, if password contains '!' (exclamation), then enclose the password with single quotation (').
 Also, if the password includes special characters, then escape these characters with '\' (backslash).
 Eg: if the password is `test#123`, then type the password as `test\\#123`.